One Second After (film): Production

 The option for the film rights to One Second After was initially sold to Warner Bros.
-Pictures, but has subsequently expired.
+Pictures but eventually expired.
 As of August 2011, a new option was being negotiated with another unknown studio.

-In November 2021 the film rights for the book series were licensed MPI Original Films.
-J. Michael Straczynski is involved with the production and will be writing the screenplay.
-Scott Rogers had been hired to direct the film, and Famke Janssen, Josh Holloway, Hannah John-Kamen, Mary McDonnell, Johnna Dias-Watson, Kennedy Moyer, and John Eric Bentley joined the cast.
+In November 2021, the film rights for the book series were licensed to MPI Original Films.
+J. Michael Straczynski was to be involved with the production and would be writing the screenplay.
+Scott Rogers was hired to direct the film, and Famke Janssen, Josh Holloway, Hannah John-Kamen, Mary McDonnell, Johnna Dias-Watson, Kennedy Moyer, John Eric Bentley and Kaya Bayley-Hay joined the cast.

-Principal photography began in September 2025, in Sofia.
+Principal photography began in September 2025, in Sofia, and wrapped in December 2025.